geoolson/TheRoyalDiamond/README.md

 ## uploading your code

 in the working diretory of the project you're working on do the following
-*  The following will add the changes you've made
+*  Add the changes you've made

 `git add .`

-*  this will bring up a text editor.
-Provide a brief description of the changes/additions made then save and quit `git commit`
+*  This will bring up a text editor.
+Provide a brief description of the changes/additions made then save and quit

+`git commit`

 *  This last command will upload your commit to Github.

 `git push origin master`